nemunaire/nemubot/README.md

 Requirements
 ------------

-*nemubot* requires at least Python 3.3 to work.
+*nemubot* requires at least Python 3.4 to work, as it uses `asyncio`.

 Some modules (like `cve`, `nextstop` or `laposte`) require the [BeautifulSoup module](http://www.crummy.com/software/BeautifulSoup/),